Delta orders 100 Airbus planes in blow to Boeing

 "Today, there is more US content in Airbus aircraft than from any other country, with more than 40 per cent of our aircraft-related procurement coming from the United States."

+Delta also announced that it picked United Technologies' Pratt & Whitney as the engine provider, and for engine maintenance.
+Delta also selected Pratt engines for the Bombardier order, which is at the heart of the Boeing trade dispute,

-The Airbus order comes amid a public spat between Delta and US giant Boeing over a trade dispute involving a separate airplane order by Delta and Canadian company Bombardier.
-Boeing has argued those aircraft were underpriced due to illegal Canadian government subsidies to Bombardier.
+Boeing has argued Delta's planes were underpriced due to illegal Canadian government subsidies to Bombardier.

+"Delta remains a valued customer, and we'll continue exploring ways to best meet their needs in the future," a Boeing spokesman said.

+"We competed with a strong but disciplined offer in the Delta campaign.
+While Delta has chosen to go with Airbus and Bombardier in recent single aisle campaigns, we are proud of the 737 MAX family's superior value and performance."

-Bombardier in October unveiled a production alliance with Airbus that granted the European company a stake in the Bombardier C-Series programme.
-Delta has said it will not pay for any US tariffs sought by the US government in response to Boeing complaints.
+Canada-based Bombardier in October unveiled a production alliance with Airbus that granted the European company a stake in the Bombardier C-Series programme.
+Delta has said it will not pay for any punitive tariffs sought by the US government in response to Boeing complaints.

+Boeing's actions in the trade dispute has done "significant has done significant damage to its relationship with Delta for sure," said Jim Corridore, an analyst at CFRA Research.

+"Obviously today's news is a direct blowback to Boeing's protectionist stance in getting the US government to add those taxes to the Bombardier jets."